jasonl99/jasonl99.github.io/_posts/2017-01-21-managing_sockets_part_2.md

 ---
 layout: post
-title: Sockets Are Awesome: Part 2
+title: Sockets Are Awesome Part 2
 ---
 In [Sockets Are Awesome: Part 1]({{ site.baseurl }}{% post_url 2017-1-20-managing_sockets_part_1 %})
 we had four goals and accomplished two of them: